Why Is My Electricity Bill So High?

 You know how I just said a domestic air conditioner might use 4.5kW?
 Well, ducted gas systems have an input rating of about 90MJ/h.
 This is equivalent to 25kW.
 Yup, you read that right.
 No wonder the gas industry loves extolling the 'virtues' of gas heating!

 What can be done about high electricity bills caused by air conditioning?

 - Keep the heat (or cold) out of your building in the first place.
 Use shading, draft proofing, and thorough insulation to use less air conditioning.

-- Preference the use of DC fans and efficient heaters instead of air conditioning.
+- Preference the use of quality ceiling fans, portable fans, and efficient heaters instead of air conditioning.

 - Set the thermostat higher in summer and lower in winter.
 Every 1˚C adjustment can reduce heating or cooling costs by 5-10%.
-If you run an accommodation business, or if you don't trust the other occupants to do this, use the Air Con Off remote.
+To automate your energy savings, see our Bill Buster air conditioning remote and Sensibo smart AC controller.

 - If possible, use small, high-efficiency split system air conditioners instead of ducted systems.